 - Touches, rubs, or caresses a worker when it isn’t welcome

 These horrendous acts not only violate the victim, they also compromise the work environment.
 Sexual harassment, assault, and misconduct create an oppressive work atmosphere, detract from productivity levels, and negatively impact team morale and attendance.

 Serving in the U.S. military is an honorable act for both males and females.
 Unfortunately, it has become one of the most scrutinized work environments today due to escalating reports of sexual harassment and assault.
 On the one hand, this means that victims are coming forward; on the other, it means the abuse is still a common occurrence.

-According to California and federal laws, employers in all settings have the responsibility to ensure their workplace is free of sexual harassment at all times.
-If the employer knows sexual harassment is occurring – or should have known – but doesn’t take steps to prevent or stop it, the company (or military) can be held liable.
+According to California and federal laws, employers in all settings have the responsibility to ensure their workplace is free of sexual misconduct and assault at all times.
+If the employer knows or should have known that sexual harassment or assault is occurring but takes no action against it, the company can be held liable.

 In California, employers must provide a safe work environment for all employees or those affiliated with the business by:

-- Requiring two hours of interactive sexual harassment training every two years if the company has at least 50 employees
+- Requiring two hours of interactive sexual harassment training every two years for companies of 50 employees or more

 - Fully investigating all complaints and bearing the costs of at-fault litigation